 LCA 9000 is a City & Guilds accredited one day classroom based legionella awareness training course designed specifically for candidates who require an introduction to Legionnaires' disease and the control of legionella bacteria in hot and cold water services in accordance with the Health & Safety Executive's (HSE) Approved Code of Practice (ACOP) L8 “Legionnaires' disease: Control of legionella bacteria in water systems”.

-This training course is ideal for candidates who require an introduction to Legionnaires' disease and matters concerning the control of legionella bacteria in hot and cold water services and other risk systems (excluding cooling systems - refer to LCA 9001) in accordance the HSE's ACOP L8.
+This legionella awareness course is ideal for candidates who require an introduction to Legionnaires' disease and matters concerning the control of legionella bacteria in hot and cold water services and other risk systems (excluding cooling systems - refer to LCA 9001) in accordance the HSE's ACOP L8.

 Typical candidates will be health and safety managers, building owners, facilities managers, maintenance and engineering contractors, and those with responsibility for the safe storage of water and safe operation of such water systems.